 - Shelf Stable vs not shelf-stable

 Natural henna is not a shelf-stable product.
-Once you make the paste, the maximum it can last for is 3-6 days.
-Black henna on the other side has a shelf life of more than 6 months.
+Once you make the paste, the maximum amount of time it can last for is 3-6 days.
+Black henna on the other hand has a shelf life of more than 6 months.
 And this is the main reason why PPD is used in black henna, to increase its shelf life.